Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/idu.md

 - one digit for the
     TENS OF SECONDS (0 to 5

-For a reply SEND command, used by a file end-of-receive procedure (most common occurrence), the symbolic variable &IDT is used to define the value of this IDT parameter, in order to retrieve the transfer identifier associated with the file received.
+For a reply SEND command, used by a file end- of- receive procedure (most common occurrence), the symbolic variable &IDT is used to define the value of this IDT parameter, in order to retrieve the transfer identifier associated with the file received.

 [Return to Command index](../../)